kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-04-mongodb/18-mongodb-atlass-compass-setup.md

 ## Add a new user
 * New username and password
 * Choose default options "Read and write to any database"
-* Free tier has one permenant user and all other users are temp only for up to a week.
+* Free tier has one permanent user and all other users are temp only for up to a week.

 ## Network Access
 * Click Network Access under security